mldlcl2022/ECG_tutorial_code/README.md

 # ECG tutorial code
-This repository is for tutorial code related to ECG studies in our lab.
+This is for tutorial code related to ECG studies in our lab.
 </br>
 Chan Lee, Seokhyeon Ha
 </br>